CRISPR-CAS9-MEDIATED GENOME EDITING

 Definition of cellular pathways that regulate CRISPR-mediated gene editing

 We are currently employing genetic and biochemical tools to define the cellular machineries that repair DSBs formed using CRISPR-Cas9 technology and identify factors that determine whether Cas9-induced DSBs are repaired by HDR or NHEJ.
-Furthermore, we are defining cellular pathways that modulate CRISPR-dependent base editing.
-These studies will provide novel insights into CRISPR-mediated gene editing and lead to the development of improved CRISPR-based technologies.
+These studies will provide novel insights into CRISPR-mediated genome editing and lead to the development of improved CRISPR-based technologies.